strealer/alm/README.md

 # ALM Project

 ## Introduction
-This is the ALM project, a comprehensive solution for [add project description here].
+This is the ALM project, a comprehensive solution for managing local proxy.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: